aqmeraamir/digit-recogniser/README.md

 <img src="https://github.com/aqmeraamir/digit-recognising-neural-network/blob/main/images/user_interface.png" alt="User Interface" style="width:500px; height:300px;">

 *There are two other programs in ```Test Neural Networks/``` which were used to help create the final image recognition program.
-For example the 1 bit recogniser, which I could use to integrate back propagation as it was much easier working with a single neuron in each layer, before developing the back propagation for multiple neurons.*
+For example the 1 bit recogniser, which helped integratating back propagation as it was much easier working with a single neuron in each layer, before developing the back propagation for multiple neurons.*